-- 1. Any breach in professionalism renders a student ineligible for honors - 2.
-Any assignment submitted late, or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
+1. Any breach in professionalism renders a student ineligible for honors

+- 2. Any assignment submitted late (without permission) or which requires remediation renders the student ineligible for honors and will result in the assignment of an initial grade of IR (Incomplete Remediation) until remediation has been completed - 3.
 Failure to document timely and accurate work hours renders a student ineligible for honors - 5.
 Clinical performance and content knowledge must be exemplary to be considered for honors - 6.
 Active participation in weekly Clerkship Director meetings (pass/fail) - 7.
 Satisfactory Clerkship Faculty and Clerkship Director evaluations documenting competency in all required domains - 8.
-Satisfactory documentation of at least 60 inpatient hospital (location of service) encounters in ETS (pass/fail) - 9.
-Satisfactory documentation of all required problems and visit types at the indicated perform level of participation and location of service in ETS (pass/fail) - 10.
-Satisfactory completion and timely submission of educational goal plan into Student Academics in week 1 AND record as Educational Activity (pass/fail) - 11.
-Satisfactory completion and documentation of at least four (4) interdisciplinary or case management

-- conferences AND record as an Educational Activity in ETS (pass/fail) - 12.
-Satisfactory completion and documentation of at least four (4) transitions of care handoffs using the iPASS template AND record as an Educational Activity in ETS (pass/fail) - 13.
-Satisfactory completion and documentation of at least one (1) faculty observed history and physical examinations AND record as an Educational Activity in ETS (pass/fail) - 14.
-Satisfactory completion and documentation of the discharge summary AND record as an Educational Activity in ETS (pass/fail) - 15.
-Satisfactory completion and timely submission of educational goal reflection in Student Academics in week 4 AND record as Educational Activity in (pass/fail) - 16.
-Satisfactory completion and documentation of educational goal reflection in Student Academics in week 4 AND record as Educational Activity in (pass/fail)
+Satisfactory documentation of at least 60 inpatient hospital (location of service) encounters with 90% at the perform level of participation in ETS (pass/fail) - 9.
+Satisfactory documentation of all required problems at the indicated level of participation and location of service in ETS (pass/fail) - Satisfactory completion and timely submission/upload of required assignment #1 educational goal plan into Student Academics "Project Documents" in week 1 AND by also recording as an Educational Activity in ETS (pass/fail) - 11.
+Satisfactory completion and documentation of required assignment #2 at least four (4) interdisciplinary or case management conferences by recording as an Educational Activity in ETS (pass/fail) - 12.
+Satisfactory completion and documentation of required assignment #3 at least four (4) transitions of care handoffs using the iPASS template by recording as an Educational Activity in ETS (pass/fail) - 13.
+Satisfactory completion and documentation of required assignment #4 at least one (1) faculty observed history and physical exam by recording as an Educational Activity in ETS (pass/fail) - 14.
+Satisfactory completion and documentation of required assignment #5 discharge summary by recording as an Educational Activity in ETS (pass/fail) - 15.
+Satisfactory completion and timely submission/upload of required assignment #6 educational goal reflection in Student Academics "Project Documents" in week 4 AND by also recording as an Educational Activity in ETS (pass/fail) - 16.
+Satisfactory completion of required assignment #7 patient safety and ethics case presentation by recording as an Educational Activity in ETS (pass/fail) - 17.
+Satisfactory completion and documentation of required assignment #8 OnlineMedEd Intern Boot Camp 9 lessons in week 4 by recording as an Educational Activity in ETS (pass/fail)